-4x4 Yau is arguably the fastest and efficient method to solve a 4x4.
+The 4x4 Yau method is arguably the fastest and most efficient method to solve a 4x4.
 The Yau method was proposed in 2009 by Robert Yau, and since then has been used by most of the top speedcubers worldwide.
-The method is a slight variation of the standard reduction method for 4x4, which surprisingly produces a much faster and even more efficient solves.
+The method is a slight variation of the standard reduction method for 4x4, which surprisingly produces much faster and even more efficient solves.

-The first reason is the crazy level of speed and efficiency you get during the Edge Pairing phase.
-This is by far the single most useful advantage to switch to the Yau method.
-Prior to edge pairing, the white cross edges are already solved, this means that while edge pairing, we do not have to look at the bottom layer at all for any of the edge pieces, rather only at the top and the middle blocks.
+- The first reason is the crazy level of speed and efficiency you get during the Edge Pairing phase.
+This is by far the single most helpful advantage of switching to the Yau method.
+Prior to edge pairing, the white cross edges are already solved, this means that while edge pairing, we do not have to look at the bottom layer at all for any of the edge pieces, instead only at the top and the middle blocks.
 This single aspect significantly improves the edge pairing and saves more than 6x-8x of the edge pairing solving time compared to the standard reduction method.

-Another important reason is that, once the edge pairing is done, there is no pause for the transition from edge pairing to the 3x3 stage, we can directly go to F2L without looking or figuring out the best way to solve the cross.
-This is also provides a major boost in terms of speed and efficiency, and if we can look ahead and figure out our first F2L during the final phase of the edge pairing, we can speed up the solve even further.
+- Another important reason is that, once the edge pairing is done, there is no pause for the transition from edge pairing to the 3x3 stage, we can directly go to F2L without looking or figuring out the best way to solve the cross.
+This also provides a significant boost in speed and efficiency, and if we can look ahead and figure out our first F2L during the final phase of the edge pairing, we can speed up the solve even further.

 So, if we consider the previous analogy, it can be deduced that the Yau method more accurately resembles running along a straight path whereas the standard reduction method resembles running along a zig-zag path.
 The speed and flow are more pronounced in the case of the Yau method, and that is the reason why it is extensively used by most of the top speedcubers across the globe.